mahsaAgz/MoodMate/README.md

     PRIMARY KEY (user_id, record_date)
     );
     ```
-Notice: Whenever you add the new data, please make sure the previous data are removed, since we are adding the data with the same date.
-Also, the user_id can be different depending on the account you created in the sign-up.
-You can find the correct user_id in the table "Authentication".

-2. Add data to daily_record for testing bipolar
+## Test Case
+### Testing Real-Time Suggestions
+1. Input emotional and physical data directly through the GUI.
+2. Receive personalized recommendations based on the Jess inference engine.

+### Testing Long-Term Suggestions
+1. Insert mock data into the Daily_Record table for long-term analysis:
+2. Use SQL scripts provided in the repository for scenarios like bipolar, depression, anxiety, and eating disorders.
+3. Ensure previously added data with the same dates is removed to avoid conflicts. \
+Verify that the correct user_id matches the one in the Authentication table.

+### Notice \
+When testing: \
+Remove old data before adding new data for the same date. \
+Use the user_id from the Authentication table to avoid errors. \

+### Example SQL for Bipolar Test
   ```bash
   INSERT INTO daily_record (user_id, record_date, happy_score, sad_score, angry_score, confused_score, scared_score, sleep_score, physical_activity_score, food_score, weather_condition, weather_temperature) VALUES
   (30, '2024-11-14 12:00:00', 15.00, 45.00, 20.00, 10.00, 10.00, 40.00, 35.00, 30.00, 'cloudy', 'cold'),